aau-claaudia/hpc/docs/mistral/guides/ai-studio/tokens-and-seats.md

 ### What happens when you approach the limit

 - Monitor usage regularly during active development and batch runs.
-- If your project requires more tokens than originally requested, submit a revised request through the Serviceportal.
+- If your project requires a higher quota, request an increase through the [Serviceportal](https://serviceportal.aau.dk/serviceportal?id=emp_taxonomy_topic&topic_id=82a253e8838fc21053711d447daad328){target="_blank"}.
 - Unexpected overruns may be caused by inefficient prompts, long context windows, or unintended loops in code — check the per-key breakdown in the Usage view.

-### Token rotation and expiry
+### API key rotation

-API keys do not expire automatically, but you should:

-- Rotate keys if you suspect they have been exposed (e.g. committed to a public repository)
-- Delete keys that are no longer in use
-- Use separate keys for separate projects so usage can be tracked independently

-To rotate or delete a key:

-1. Go to **API Keys** in AI Studio.
-2. Click the three-dot menu next to the relevant key.
-3. Select **Revoke** or **Delete**.
-4. Create a new key if needed and update your code.

----
+All API keys must be rotated on a **30-day** cycle.
+We will **close keys that have not been rotated in time**.
+Keys will also be closed when a project ends, when a user leaves AAU, when a user's role changes, or where there is suspicion of incorrect or unauthorised use.

+**How to rotate a key:** In AI Studio, select the correct workspace.
+Go to **API Keys** → **My API keys** and use **Rotate key**.
+Then update your code with the new key.

+If you suspect that an API key has been compromised or misused, you must immediately **revoke** the key and notify us.
+See [Responsible use of Mistral](/mistral/guides/responsible-use/#5-using-the-api).

 ## Cost Estimation Before a Large Run